Permaculture Teacher Training Online

 Yau Fan

 Yau is a permaculture designer and facilitator.
-He did his first PDC in 2017 and afterwards took courses with Lesley Martin, Hugo Oliveira, Mirka Faya Hlavacova, Patricia Pereira, Helder Valente, Geoff Lawton, Daniel Halsey, Gerard Ducerf, and Elaine Ingham.
-Since taking a teacher training with Alfred Decker, he has taught 2 PDC and other permaculture courses for refugees in Brussels.
+He did his first PDC in 2017 and afterwards took courses with Lesley Martin, Hugo Oliveira, Mirka Faya Hlavacova, Patricia Pereira, Geoff Lawton, Daniel Halsey, Gerard Ducerf, and Elaine Ingham.
+Since taking a teacher training with Alfred Decker, he has taught 5 PDCs and other permaculture courses for refugees in Brussels.
+Yau is in the process of designing a PDC for refugees together with Alfred Decker, Rosemary Morrow and the Permaculture for Refugees working group.

 Sonita Mbah